Broadening-Horizons-7/website_zola/content/registration.md

 The [registration fee](/registration#fees) covers the following:

-* Entry to all Conference sessions, including the Posters session conference gadgets (bag with the program, abstract book, and stationary)
+* Entry to all Conference sessions, including the Posters session
+* Conference gadgets (bag with the program, abstract book, and stationary)
 * Coffee breaks during the conference
 * Social events during the conference
 * For presenters: publication of the Conference Proceedings